sean-olson-e/Angular-and-the-ArcGIS-API-for-JavaScript/sample_apps/5-async-promises/README.md

 # Managing Asynchronous Operations using Promises

-This sample app demonstrates a method of managing asynchronous operations.
-In this scenario, two Angular components need link functionality.
-The dashboard component instructs the map component to pan.
-The map component, in turn, pans and notifies the dashboard component when the pan operation is complete.
-In this instance an ES6 Promise is used.
+This sample app demonstrates a pattern for managing asynchronous operations using ES6 Promises.
 ## Overview
 This app has two key components, a dashboard containing a location selector and a map, and they share a simple interaction.
 When the user selects a location, an event is triggered that instructs the map to pan and the selector is disabled while the map extent is repositioned.
 Once repositioned, the map component notifies the dashboard, so it can enable the selector.